drd0rk/crawlingstats/README.md

 crawlingstats
 =============

 Simple app to record results of football table matches.
+The name comes from the common rule to have to crawl under the table.